-One of the greatest concerns that Maine residents may have is the fear that their physician is not paying close attention to their symptoms.
-Indeed, an estimated 12 million patients suffer from some type of misdiagnosis every year that can have serious consequences.
+One of the greatest concerns Maine residents may have is the fear that their physician is not paying close attention to their symptoms.
+Indeed, an estimated 12 million patients suffer from misdiagnosis every year, which can have serious consequences.
 Recently, one physician developed a new tool that may drastically reduce the risk of a diagnostic error.

 The tool is a new program that can access large amounts of data and analyze certain key phrases and outcomes that may signal the potential for a future error.
-In the past, hospitals who wished to review information relating to the numbers of misdiagnosis had to comb through countless records in order to tabulate the rate of poor patient outcomes.
-Up until now, the focus was mainly on improving the hospital’s rate of misdiagnosis; however, the new program could switch the focus over to improving patient care.
+In the past, hospitals that wished to review information relating to the number of misdiagnoses had to comb through countless records to tabulate the rate of poor patient outcomes.
+The focus was mainly on improving the hospital’s rate of misdiagnosis; however, the new program could switch the focus over to improving patient care.

 The doctor behind the program stated that getting hospitals and physicians to accept the new technology will take time.
-In the end, though, if it proves to be useful for detecting cardiac events, strokes or cancers, then it may be used to track chronic diseases as well.
-For the time being, Maine residents who have suffered from the ill-effects of a misdiagnosis may also have sustained serious monetary harm as well.
-An experienced attorney could provide assistance in filing a successful claim for compensation through a medical malpractice civil suit.
+In the end, though, if it proves to be useful for detecting cardiac events, strokes, or cancers, then it may be used to track chronic diseases as well.
+For the time being, Maine residents who have suffered from the ill effects of a misdiagnosis may also have sustained serious monetary harm.
+An experienced attorney could assist in filing a successful claim for compensation through a medical malpractice civil suit.

 Source: sciencedaily.com, “A method to measure diagnostic errors could be key to preventing disability and death from misdiagnosis,” Jan.
 22, 2018